Roy DeMeo: Personal life

 DeMeo married Gladys Rosamond Brittain (1939–2002) in 1960.
-In 1966, he moved into a custom-built home in Massapequa, where he lived with his wife and three children.
+In 1966, he moved into a custom-built home in Massapequa Park, where he lived with his wife and three children.
 The couple had two daughters and a son.

 DeMeo was raised Catholic but stopped practicing the religion in later life.
 His children were raised in his wife's Lutheran faith.
 By all accounts, he was a devoted family man.
-Describing growing up, Albert DeMeo recalled, "I grew up in a very normal household."
+Describing growing up, Albert recalled, "I grew up in a very normal household."

 Albert became a stockbroker but suffered a nervous breakdown after the release of Murder Machine in 1992.
 He was later diagnosed with post-traumatic stress disorder.
-One of DeMeo's daughters became a clothing designer, and the other a medical doctor.